-When the source file uses a bbl file for the bibliography and bibtex is used to generate the bibliography, run bibtex as needed to regenerate the bbl files only if the relevant bib file(s) exist.
-Thus when the bib file(s) are not available, bibtex is not run, thereby avoiding overwriting of the bbl file.
+When the source file uses bbl file(s) for the bibliography, run bibtex or biber as needed to regenerate the bbl files, but only if the relevant bib file(s) exist.
+Thus when the bib files are not available, bibtex or biber is not run, thereby avoiding overwriting of the bbl file(s).
 Also, always treat .bbl files as precious, i.e., do not delete them in a cleanup operation.